dimagi/commcare-hq/custom/dhis2/README.rst

 * age at time of visit
 * hidden value "dhis2_te_inst_id" whose value is taken from the case's external_id
 * hidden value "dhis2_processed" to indicate that the form has been sent to DHIS2 as an event

+Setting up DHIS2
+^^^^^^^^^^^^^^^^

-DHIS2 tracked entity attributes:
+DHIS2 tracked entities:

+* Child

+Tracked entity attributes of Child:

+* height
+* weight
+* BMI
+* age at time of visit
 * cchq_case_id: Used to refer to the corresponding CommCareHQ case.
-This is a hexadecimal UUID.
+This will be populated with a hexadecimal UUID.

-DHIS2 needs the following two projects:
+DHIS2 needs the following two projects for CommCareHQ child_gmp cases / DHIS2 Child tracked entity instances to be enrolled in:

 1. "Pediatric Nutrition Assessment"
 2. "Underlying Risk Assessment"